havelessbemore/circle-ds/docs/classes/CircularDeque.md

 ▸ **push**(`...elems`): `number`

-Inserts new elements at the end of the queue.
+Inserts new elements at the end of the deque.

 #### Parameters